styleguide

 }

 Do not call log functions before flags have been parsed.
-If you must die in an init func, a panic is acceptable in place of the logging call.
+If you must die in a package initialization function (an init or a “must” function), a panic is acceptable in place of the fatal logging call.

 Documentation